bmoshe/bootcamp-backend/chapters/Chapter 3 - Controllers.md

 exceptions and gracefully render error messages or status codes back to the client.

 Currently, it's set up to handle:
- - `ActiveRecord::RecordNotFound`
+ - `ActiveRecord::RecordNotFound` (Raised when `.find(...)` doesn't find the requested record.)
- - `ActiveRecord::RecordInvalid`
+ - `ActiveRecord::RecordInvalid` (Raised when data validations fail.)
- - `ActiveRecord::RecordNotSaved`
- - `ActiveRecord::RecordNotDestroyed`

-Have a look at what throws these exceptions in Rails, and how you can leverage those systems to use the error handling we already have in place.
+ - `ActiveRecord::RecordNotSaved` (Raised when a callback prevents a model from being saved.)
+ - `ActiveRecord::RecordNotDestroyed` (Raised when a callback prevents a model from being destroyed.)

+This means that you shouldn't need to add any error-handling logic into your controller actions.
+It's all already handled at the top level.

 ## Routing
 Once we have our controller in place, we need to tell Rails how to route requests to the methods in the controller.